 No oil or draping sheets or massage table is required, and since the client is fully dressed, privacy is not an issue.

-You can give someone a little ten minute Thai Massage without any preparation which is not so easy with Swedish massage.
+You can give someone a little ten-minute Thai Massage without any preparation.
+This is not so easy with Swedish massage which requires more preparation.

 Another major advantage of Thai Massage is that the therapist can make use of hands, forearms, elbows, knees, and feet, thus saving the hands from overuse which is more of an issue in Swedish massage.